bediger4000/aho-corasick-matching/README.md

     Alfred V Aho and Magaret J Corasick

 It only matches ASCII keywords.
-It can handle UTF-8 input as the string-to-be-matched, but not as the pattern keywords.
+It can handle UTF-8 input as the string-to-be-matched (it just skips non-ASCII bytes), but not as the pattern keywords.